starjumper30/acme-monorepo/log.md

 ## Brainstorm Additional Features

+- Test it on mobile/make it responsive
 - Switch between tile view and grid view
+- click on movie to open full page route
 - AI integration for movie recommendations
 - User profile features
   - Favorites list